jordanthomp81/ionic-stopwatch-app/README.md

 # Ionic Timer App

 A simple timer application, built using Ionic, and AgularJS.
+In order to run this app, please do the following: